redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 On July 11, 1928, Bukharin and Kamenev had a secret interview arranged by Sokolnikov.
-The same evening Kamenev dispatched an account of the conversations, completed by some Of his own reflections, to Zinoviev, doing penance at Voronezh.
+The same evening Kamenev dispatched an account of the conversations, completed by some of his own reflections, to Zinoviev, doing penance at Voronezh.
 Six months later the Trotskyists secretly published these revealing documents.
 Thus Bukharin, in spite of himself, makes a truthful and sincere contribution to Stalin's biography, the